segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/wear/index.md

 Analytics for Android Wear makes it simple to send your data to any tool without having to learn, test or implement a new API every time.

-All of our client libraries are open-source, so you can [view Analytics for Android on Github](https://github.com/segmentio/analytics-android), or check out our [browser and server-side libraries](/libraries) too.
+All of Segment's client libraries are open-source, so you can [view Analytics for Android on Github](https://github.com/segmentio/analytics-android), or check out our [browser and server-side libraries](/libraries) too.

 ## Getting Started